Specification

 Status of this specification

-Warning It is inappropriate to cite this draft document as other than a work in progress.
+Warning This is working copy of a specification under development.
+It is inappropriate to cite this draft document as anything other than a work in progress.

 This is a draft specification, following the standards for planning data process [design-process].
 The contents of this specification are currently under development, and liable to change based on feedback.